 For this reason, I find the work of Henry Moore fascinating.
 I am intrigued by his pieces, especially the essence of the ‘Reclining Nude’ model, as the empty holes inflicted on the abstract human body encouraged my enthusiasm for artistic interpretation.
 This has led me to contemplate the subtlety, complexity and merit of the role of an artist.
 Developing an art piece is just as complex and refined as writing a novel or developing a theory in Philosophy.
 For this reason, History of Art conjoins with Philosophy, as the philosophical approach towards an art piece is what adds context to the history as well as purpose behind it.

 Finally, we’re given the academic content.
-Cleverly, the content links both the History of Art and Philosophy together though a discussion of the work of Henry Moore.
+Cleverly, the content links both the History of Art and Philosophy together through a discussion of the work of Henry Moore.
 Finding examples that conjoin the subjects that make up a joint-honours application is a great idea and works well here.

 Studying Philosophy has allowed me to apply real life abstractions to my art, as well as to glean a deeper critical analysis of art in its various mediums.
 My IB Extended Essay examined the 1900s Fauve movement, which made a huge breakthrough in France and Hungary simultaneously.
 This was the first artistic movement which was truly daring and outgoing with its vivid colours and bold brush strokes.
 My interest expanded to learning about the Hungarian artists in this movement led by Henri Matisse.
 Bela Czobel was one of the few who travelled to France to study but returned to Hungary, more specifically Nagybanya, to bestow what he had learned.